 The Concession Agreement includes the upfront (concession) fee against the concession fee, which was paid on the concession commencement date and formed one of the prerequisites for commencement of the concession period.
 Upon commencement of the concession period, the above upfront concession fee was recognised in the intangible asset, as well as the present value of the well identified/determined future liabilities arising from the Concession Agreement, together with the recognition of a liability of the same amount.
 The discount interest rate used was the incremental interest rate for the investment at the start of the concession.
 Recognized financial liabilities are valued subsequently at amortized cost using the effective interest method.
-In addition, under the Concession Agreement, the Company undertook to refurbish, upgrade and build new infrastructure at the 7 regional airports conceded to it.
-All expenses specific to the above works will be capitalized in the total cost of the Concession Agreement under "Intangible fixed assets" until the works have been completed.
+Under the Concession Agreement, the Company undertook the refurbishment, upgrade and construction of new infrastructures at 7 regional airports, i.e. Rhodes, Kos, Santorini, Mykonos, Mytilene, Samos and Skiathos.
+All expenses specific to the above works will be capitalized under "Intangible fixed assets" until the works have been completed.
 The intangible assets are amortised using the straight line method throughout the entire concession period (40 years).